How To Use Hashtag Tracking For Branding

-With reports for each campaigns, you can use this data to then create future hashtag campaigns that are more targeted and are bound to get better visibility and traction.
+With reports for each campaign, you can use this data to then create future hashtag campaigns that are more targeted and are bound to get better visibility and traction.

-By using a hashtag tracking tool like Socialert, you will be able to:
+By using a hashtag tracking tool, you will be able to:

-- Identify right influencers to build relationship with.
+- Identify right influencers to build the relationship with.

-- Learn about active users who tweet most around your hashtag so you can thank them
+- Learn about active users who tweet most about your hashtag so you can thank them

 - Get a word cloud for the campaign which will tell you what people are saying about your hashtag or brand